-Upon first use, burn your candle for at least two hours, or until the entire surface has turned into a wax pool.
+Upon first use of 16oz or larger candles burn your candle for at least two hours, or for smaller candles until the entire surface has turned into a wax pool.
 This initial step will help create a more consistent and even burn and prolong the life of your candle.

 Trim wick to 1/4” before each lighting.
 This will give your candle a brighter, cleaner burn.
 Leaving your wick untrimmed and laden with leftover carbon leads to a duller light that's more likely to produce smoke.

-Burn for no more than 3-4 hours at a time, or until a complete wax pool forms across the entire surface.
+Burn 16oz or larger candles for no more than 3-4 hours at a time, or until a complete wax pool forms across the entire surface.

 Always burn candles within sight.
 Never burn a candle on or near anything that can catch fire such as furniture, drapes, books, paper, flammable materials, etc.